Welcome to Sunset View!

 - Students are to use the restrooms properly.
 Trash is to be placed in trash cans.
 No objects are to be placed in toilets or thrown on ceilings.
 Yelling and screaming is not permitted; the echo disturbs surrounding classrooms.

 - Personal objects, such as cell phones, toys, games, electronic devices, or trading cards should not be brought to school.
-The school will not assume any responsibility for the loss or damage to items brought to school by student.
+The school will not assume any responsibility for the loss or damage to items brought to school by students.

 - Students should walk, not run, across the school site, in the classroom and in all buildings.
 The only time running is acceptable is during P.E. time as directed by the teacher, and at recess and lunchtime play when participating in a game that requires running.